-Water use restrictions promote water use efficiency and long-term sustainability of water resources, reduce
+Water use restrictions promote water use efficiency and long-term sustainability of water resources, reduce wasteful irrigation practices, encourage lawn and landscape drought conditioning, and help to distribute peak customer water demands and prevent low pressure driven by irrigation.

 Water use restrictions limit the use of water resources based on the water source and the type and method of its use during certain days and hours, some of which are specific to the property address and periods of time and prohibit all wasteful and unnecessary water use.